Principled Preferential Bayesian Optimization: Introduction

 Beyond preferential BO, optimization from preference feedback has also been investigated in other contexts.
 In the following, we first survey the related work other than preferential BO and then highlight our unique contributions.

 \textbf{Dueling Bandits} In dueling bandits~\cite{yue2012k}, the goal is to identify the best arm from a set of finite arms, using only the noisy comparison feedback.
 It has also been extended to adversarial~\cite{gajane2015relative} and contextual~\cite{dudik2015contextual,saha2022efficient} settings.
 One extension that is most related to this work is kernelized dueling bandits~\cite{sui2017multi,sui2018stagewise}.
 However, this line of research is typically restricted to the case where the number of arms is finite, and the regret bound can blow up to infinity when the number of arms goes to infinity~(e.g., Thm.~2 in~\cite{sui2017multi}).
-In the existing literature, there is no regret bound that depends on an inherent complexity metric~(such as covering number and maximum information gain~\cite{srinivas2012information}) of the black-box function with continuous input space.
+A recent work~\cite{mehta2023kernelized} proposes an offline method with suboptimality bound by learning winning probability, which, however, are not applicable to online learning problems due to linear growth of regret over the randomly sampled compared point sequences.
+In the existing literature, there is no \emph{cumulative} regret bound that depends on an inherent complexity metric~(such as covering number and maximum information gain~\cite{srinivas2012information}) of the black-box function with continuous input space.

 \textbf{Convex Optimization with Preference Feedback} \cite{saha2021dueling, yue2009interactively} consider the optimization of convex functions, where only a comparison oracle of function values over different points is available.
 The proposed methods estimate the gradient from the preference signals.
 However, this line of research restricts the function to be convex, while in practice, the black-box function may be non-convex.
 The proposed method may get stuck in a local optimum and can be sample-inefficient since each estimate of the gradient already needs several samples.